CircuitVerse/Interactive-Book/docs/binary-representation/discrete-quantities.md

 ## Converting to and from the analog world

 -   Section "Interfacing the digital system to the real world" (Chapter 8) in {% cite stonham2017digital --file books %}
+-   Chapter 6 "Analogue to Digital and Digital to Analogue Conversion" in {% cite morris2013digital --file books %}

 ## Sampling theorem